kkats/GO-SHIP-Easy-Ocean/A02/README.md

 The 1994 data have a salinity unit in "PSS-68".
 We suspect it is a typographical error of "PSS-78".

-The CTD oxygen data from the 1997 occupation is extremely sparse west of 28W.
-Interpolation data exist but need care when interpreting.
+The CTD oxygen data from the 1997 occupation is extremely sparse west of 28W(=332E).
+Interpolation data exist but requires extra care when interpreting.

 The pressure from the 2017 data have all FLAG=1.
 We consider them as usable by using `read_ctd_exchange_2017.m`.